 The United States Postal Service (USPS) is an independent establishment of the executive branch of the U.S. Government, which borrows from the Bank to finance its capital improvements and defray operating expenses.
-USPS is able to borrow up to \$3,400 million with a maximum term of up to one year.
-In addition, USPS can borrow up to \$600 million on an overnight basis.
-The USPS is also limited by statute to net annual debt increases of \$3 billion with a total borrowing authority of \$15 billion.
+The USPS is limited by statute to net annual debt increases of \$3 billion with a total borrowing authority of \$15 billion.
+USPS borrowed up to the maximum debt ceiling on September 28, 2012.
+USPS repaid \$1.5 billion of the outstanding amount on October 1, 2012.
+The outstanding balance was further reduced to \$11.8 billion on October 11, 2012.
+USPS can be expected to borrow up to the ceiling amount at different times in the coming year.

-The USPS had a fiscal year 2011 deficit due to a decline in mail volume, higher retiree health benefit costs, and cost of living adjustments.
+The USPS had a fiscal year 2012 deficit due to a decline in mail volume.
+As a result, the USPS was unable to make payments for legislatively mandated prefunding of retiree health benefits.
+However, relieving USPS of the obligation to prefund retiree health benefits will not, in and of itself, resolve the current and long-term financial issues of the USPS.
 The Administration, Congress, and other stakeholders are aware of the current and long-term financial issues of USPS.
-The USPS provides an essential service to the United States and there are several potential legislative solutions to help ensure the financial liquidity of the USPS.
+Congress is considering legislative solutions that it believes will return the USPS to financial stability if enacted.

-The Bank has not incurred any credit-related losses on its loans as of the date of these statements, and as stated above, all FFB assets are, or have a commitment to be, full faith and credit obligations of the U.S. Government.
+The Bank has not incurred any credit-related losses on its loans as of the date of these statements, and as stated above, all Bank assets are, or have a commitment to be, full faith and credit obligations of the U.S. Government.